-1) This development may have occurred when the property was not located in the 100-year floodplain.
+1) Based on conversations with the owner, this development may have occurred when the property was not located in the 100-year floodplain.

-2) The property has been in use as a single-family residence for 33 years and the applicant has owned the house for 12 years.

-effect of the floodplain status of the land on its use; it does not refer to personal or financial circumstances of the current owner of the land.
+2) The property has been in use as a single-family residence for 39 years and the applicant's family has lived in the house for 32 years.
+Based on conversations with the owner, the development partially occurred prior to the current owner's effect of the floodplain status of the land on its use; it does not refer to personal or financial circumstances of the current owner of the land.
 In fact financial hardship, inconvenience, aesthetic considerations, physical handicaps, personal preferences or the disapproval of one's neighbors do not qualify as exceptional hardships.
 The applicant has the burden of proving exceptional hardship.
 FEMA advises that the reasons for granting floodplain management variances must be substantial and the proof compelling.
 The claimed hardship must be exceptional, unusual and peculiar to the property involved.